businessdatasolutions/whiteboard/README.md

      Click inside a Post-it to edit its content.
 The position pill (showing the relative position on the grid) updates automatically.

    - **Delete Post-its:**
-     A small "×" icon appears in the top left of each used Post-it (unless the Post-it is too close to the x- or y-axis).
+     A small "×" icon appears in the top left of each used Post-it (unless the Post-it is over the x- or y-axis).
 Click the icon to delete the Post-it.

+   - **Add content to axes:**
+     When a Post-it is dragged over one of the axes it changes color and the position pill and the delete icon disappear.
+Use this to add titles and scales to the axes.

    - **Upload Background:**
      Click the "Upload Background" button in the toolbar to select an image file.
 The image will be applied as the whiteboard background, replacing the default grid.